A Search-free DOA Estimation Algorithm for Coprime Arrays: DOA estimation for coprime arrays

 We propose a projection method that can uniquely determine the exact DOA.
 Recall that the aliasing period in the angular domain for the subarray is $2\pi/N$.
 Thus, we only need to take the values between $[-\pi,-\pi+2\pi/N]$.
 The ranges of the outputs of the two subarrays define a rectangle in the two-dimensional plane as shown in Fig. \ref{fig4}, where $N=2$ and $M=3$.
 It is not difficult to see that the 45 degree oblique line segments colored in blue correspond to the entire angular domain.
 The Chinese remainder theorem guarantees that the map is one-to-one and onto as a result of the coprimeness.
 This is the key point of our algorithm.
 In Fig. \ref{fig4}, the entire angular domain consist of four line segments; L1 corresponds to $[-\pi, -\pi/3]$; L2, $[-\pi/3,0]$; L3, $[0, \pi/3]$; and L4, $[\pi/3, \pi]$.
 For general $M$ and $N$, there will be $M+N-1$ oblique line segments.
 Suppose the outputs of the first and the second subarray are $\psi^{(1)}$ and $\psi^{(2)}$, respectively.
 The two estimates specify a point in the plane.
 We project the point onto the oblique line segments that corresponds to the entire angular domain.
 Specifically, we seek the point on the oblique line segments that is nearest to that point specified by the two estimates.
 This ensures that the combination is optimal and the result is valid.
-For point B in Fig. \ref{fig4}, we can simply draw a line that is vertical to the oblique line and measure the distance from B to the intersections.
-For point A, however, one intersection falls outside the rectangle area and should be wrapped around.
+For point \textbf{B} in Fig. \ref{fig4}, we can simply draw a line that is vertical to the oblique line and measure the distance from \textbf{B} to the intersections.
+For point \textbf{A}, however, one intersection falls outside the rectangle area and should be wrapped around.
 As a result, the intersection is actually on L3 in the figure.
-After the nearest point on the line segments is found, it is easy to calculate the corresponding DOA by solving a set of modular linear equations, or it can be precalculated and made into lookup table.
+After the nearest point on the line segments is found, it is easy to calculate the corresponding DOA by solving a set of modular linear equations.
+As an alternative to solving the equations, one may have a precalculated lookup table with solutions of the modular equations.

+The main difference between the proposed method and the one in \cite{Negusse20122254} is that here we take advantage of the coprimeness and use a projection process in the search for optimal DOAs, while the method in \cite{Negusse20122254} iteratively tries different combinations of the estimates and find the best one among them.
+Although solving the modular equations in our method requires an iterative process, it can be avoided by using a lookup table.